-□ Open the Device Security &gt; Management Access &gt; Server dialog, Telnet tab. ☐ Specify the timeout period in minutes in the Configuration frame, Session timeout [min] field $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. telnet timeout <0160> To specify the timeout period in minutes for Command Line Interface sessions using a Telnet connection.
+☐ Open the Device Security > Management Access > Server dialog, Telnet tab. ☐ Specify the timeout period in minutes in the Configuration frame, Session timeout [min] field \square Apply the settings temporarily.
+To do this, click the \checkmark button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. telnet timeout <0160> To specify the timeout period in minutes for Command Line Interface sessions using a Telnet connection.

-Timeout for Command Line Interface sessions using a serial connection
+Timeout for Command Line Interface sessions using the serial connection

 □ Open the Device Security > Management Access > CLI dialog, Global tab. □ Specify the timeout period in minutes in the Configuration frame, Serial interface timeout [min] field. □ Apply the settings temporarily.
-To do this, click the ✓ button. enable To change to the Privileged EXEC mode. cli serial-timeout <0..160> To specify the timeout period in minutes for Command Line Interface sessions using a serial connection.
+To do this, click the ✓ button. enable To change to the Privileged EXEC mode. cli serial-timeout <0..160> To specify the timeout period in minutes for Command Line Interface sessions using the serial connection.